 Consider Your Options

-For some people, shaving is a big time commitment and the results only last for a few days.
-Although not for everybody, Waxing, and epilating offer much more long term results, but in turn cause more skin irritation and can be a lot more painful if you have never tried it before.
+For some people, shaving is a big-time commitment and the results only last for a few days.
+Although not for everybody, Waxing, and epilating offer much more long-term results, in turn, cause more skin irritation and can be a lot more painful if you have never tried it before.

 Whether you are just trimming, or go full-on Brazilian, the important thing is to take care of your skin and be extra careful when removing your hair.
 Keeping groomed on a regular basis will not only make you feel better but make whoever gets the honor to take off your clothes feel better too.